foxdog-studios/backseat-driver/README.md

     $ cd party-hat
     ```

 5. Run the setup script.
-This will install Meteor and Meteorite, create a
+This will install Meteor, create a Python 2.7 virtual
-    Python 2.7 virtual environment and install the required Python packages.
+    environment and install the required Python packages.
-    *You may be prompted for your password by `sudo`.*

     ```shell
     $ ./setup.sh